Optimal transport and control of an active particle near a plane wall: Benchmarks and estimations

 \subsection{Convergence of results}

 Fig.~\ref{fig:hero_convergence} shows the convergence history for the representative grid point $H_0 = 2$, $\alpha = 25$.
-The best protocol from each trial is retrospectively evaluated at $100{,}000$ trajectories per generation using a shared fixed noise seed, a technique known as Common Random Numbers (CRN), which ensures that work values across trials and generations are directly comparable.
-The algorithm reaches a stable minimum by approximately generation~40, with negligible improvement thereafter.
+The best protocol from each trial is retrospectively evaluated at $100{,}000$ trajectories per epoch using a shared fixed noise seed, a technique known as Common Random Numbers (CRN), which ensures that work values across trials and epochs are directly comparable.
+The algorithm reaches a stable minimum by approximately epoch~50, with negligible improvement thereafter.